Cubs vs. Blue Jays Player Props Betting Odds

-Sportsbooks have set player props for Vladimir Guerrero Jr., Nico Hoerner and others when the Toronto Blue Jays host the Chicago Cubs at Rogers Centre on Saturday at 3:07 PM ET.
+You can find player prop bet odds for Vladimir Guerrero Jr., Nico Hoerner and other players on the Toronto Blue Jays and Chicago Cubs ahead of their matchup at 1:37 PM ET on Sunday at Rogers Centre.

 Bet on this matchup or its props with BetMGM!